ST10462553/IMAD5112_A2_Paw_Palace/README.md

    ## My experience during the process of doing Assignment 2:
-Learning from past mistakes is an important part of growth in any field, including application development.
-You may have faced challenges understanding button functions or objectives in your first mission.
-However, by revisiting these concepts, experimenting in Paw Palace and applying your knowledge, you have gained a deeper understanding and improved your skills.
+Learning from past mistakes is an important part of growth in any field, including application development.I may have faced challenges understanding button functions or objectives in my first mission.
+However, by revisiting these concepts, experimenting in Paw Palace and applying my knowledge, I have gained a deeper understanding and improved my skills.

-Also, as you mentioned to have a more complex design idea, it's important to consider the overall user experience (UX) and user interface (UI) of your app.
-Placement of buttons, colors, text and features affect how users use and perceive your app.
-Continuously honing your design skills and incorporating user feedback can lead to an improved and more engaging app.
+Also, as I mentioned to have a more complex design idea, it's important to consider the overall user experience (UX) and user interface (UI) of my app.
+Placement of buttons, colors, text and features affect how users use and perceive my app.
+Continuously honing my design skills and incorporating user feedback can lead to an improved and more engaging app.

-All in all, your journey in Paw Palace is one of growing and learning when implementing button actions with intents and the startActivity(intenc) method.
+All in all, my journey in Paw Palace is one of growing and learning when implementing button actions with intents and the startActivity(intent) method.
 This is a step towards creating a more functional, user-friendly and aesthetic application.
-Continue to explore new concepts, experiment and hone your skills to improve your application development skills
+I shall continue to explore new concepts, experiment and hone my skills to improve my application development skills.

 # My videos for Assignment 2 (on Youtube) :